 Books are appropriate for children of most ages, but they are not used independently by children as sources of information or stories until they are around the age of 19 months.
-Before that, books serve as an object in the environment that can be mouthed, carried, torn, or given to someone else to make them read a story.
+Before that, books serve as objects in the environment that are likely to be handled roughly (i.e., mouthed, carried, ripped), or used by someone else to read them a story.
 Recent research indicates that reading to children as early as 1 month old can be beneficial to their auditory perception skills, emotional balance, and language comprehension and development.
 Some studies even encourage in-utero reading.
 Reading is a skill that comes to fruition around the ages of 5 to 7 years; so until that time, children interact with picture books by visually exploring the details of illustrations.
 They are not constrained by the written words, often making sounds that correspond to the pictures, naming objects, and inventing stories.